Gray-Stone/robot-push-btm/interbotics-ws/LoCoBot_setup_note.md

 After adding the `interbotix_ros_rovers` submodule, I switched it to humble branch (which is latest on ros2)

-This is also cloned but already available as apt package for iron.
+This is also cloned but already available as apt package.
 * planning/moveit_visual_tools

 The following interbotix ros packages are explicitly enabled (removing COLCON_IGNORE)